brenno263/com-s-413-liveness-analysis/README.md

 While slightly older versions for `Cmake` and `Ninja` can be used without any problem, using older versions of `LLVM Framework` and `Boost` can have unwanted consequences and may even result in build failure.

-## Documentation
-Comments and more details for the program including the class structure with their supporting functions and their purpose can be found in `Doc` folder.
-Follow the `README.txt` inside the folder for more information.

-## Questions and Bug reporting:
-In case of questions about the usage/functionality of the framework or if you want to report a bug, please email `hydrogen-mvicfg@iastate.edu`.
-The repository will be updated with more features and bug fixes in time, but there will be a delay in responding to the emails.

-## Acknowledgment
-This work is developed under the support of the National Science Foundation (NSF) under Award 1542117